Academic Support and Administrative Department

-Part 2: This section focuses on department plans for 2018-19.
-Copy and paste the department mission statement.
+Part 2: This section focuses on department plans for 2019-20.
 If there are no changes to the department’s goals, simply copy and paste the goals from the previous report.
-Please note, goals should link to the Ursinus 150 Plan Strategic Objectives.
+Please note, goals should link to your divisional goals as well as the Ursinus 150 Plan Strategic Objectives.
 Outcomes and objectives may stay the same or change depending upon the department’s needs.
 Either restate these or list the revised and/or new objectives and outcomes.
 The information on goals, objectives/outcomes, and assessment methods can be in a chart or list form, depending on what is best for your department.

 Assessment is only useful if the information learned is used to make change for the betterment of the students’ educational environment.
 “Closing the loop” is how assessment becomes meaningful.
 This is the most important step in the assessment process.
 Closing the loop refers to the use of assessment results to improve student learning, programs, and services through shared discussions informed by the results of assessment.
 It is part of the continuous cycle of collecting assessment results, evaluating them, using the evaluations to identify actions that will improve student learning/programs/services, implementing those actions, and then cycling back to collecting assessment results, etc.